Residence permit: Apply for an extension to look for a training place

 - 96.00 for an additional stay of up to three months

-- 48.00 for minor applicants for a further stay of up to three months
+- 48.00 euros for minor applicants for an additional stay of up to three months

-- 93.00 for a further stay of more than three months
+- 93.00 for an additional stay of more than three months

-- 46.50 for minor applicants for a further stay of more than three months
+- 46.50 for minor applicants for an additional stay of more than three months

 Note:

-In certain cases, fee reductions or exemptions may be considered (for example, for persons entitled to asylum or recognized refugees).
-Lower fees may apply for Turkish citizens.
+In certain cases, fee reductions or exemptions may be available (for example, for persons entitled to asylum or recognized refugees).
+Lower fees may apply to Turkish nationals.

 Forms, information sheets, links